pauleckhardt/obsdata/README.rst

 Usage
 ------------------

-The package contains two executable programa for retrieving data from the
+The package contains two executable programs for retrieving data from the
 Federal Land Manager Environmental Database, and the usage is described below: